vladimir-trifonov/nft-marketplace/DEV_LIVE_TEST.md

 The owner wallet private key can be retrieved from Metamask.

+2. Compile the contracts

+`evm-token-bridge> cd sol`

+`evm-token-bridge> npx hardhat compile`

-2. Deploy NFT Marketplace on Rinkeby.
+3. Deploy NFT Marketplace on Rinkeby.

-`nft-marketplace> cd sol`

 `nft-marketplace\sol> npx hardhat run --network rinkeby scripts/deploy.ts`

-3. Write down the contracts addresses from the console.
+4. Write down the contracts addresses from the console.
 We will need them later.
 ```
 NFT deployed to: 0x...
 Market deployed to: 0x...